MathIsimple

 x=b±b24ac2ax = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}

-Why?
-Because the real world isn't a straight line.
+The real world isn't a straight line.
 It's curved.
-Gravity, profit margins, satellite dishes—they all follow the curve of a Parabola.
-And this formula is the key to unlocking it.
+Gravity, profit margins, satellite dishes — they all follow the curve of a parabola.
+And this formula is how you find the key points on that curve: where it crosses zero (the roots), and where it peaks or bottoms out (the vertex).

 • a